mahuntington/panpsychism/unit_03/w08d02/morning_exercise/GithubBranches.md

 Merging is when you integrate the work from various branches.
 Git does a pretty good job integrating changes as seamlessly as possible.
 Merge conflicts naturally occur during the course of group work, it's not always an indicator of bad code or someone doing something wrong.

 ##### Local Merging
-I strongly advise local merging.
-By that I mean, regardless of who did what on where, I like having branches on my local laptop, and merging them through my terminal.
+We strongly advise local merging.
+By that we mean, regardless of who did what on where (github, local machines), you should have an up-to-date master branch on your local machine and up-to-date branches.
 ​
 `git merge branchname`
 ​